mondbr/pands-weekly-tasks/README.md

 I don't have any prevoius programming experience nor knowledge of basing coding, so I am using multiple sources and references to help me to complete the assignments.

+Each file contain comments and references to the code I am writing.

 ## Table of contents:
 * [Weekly tasks](#weekly-tasks)